-In terms of its story, Veronica (2017) is not an original concept – it’s both a simple and familiar story.
+In terms of its story, Veronica (2017) doesn’t present with original concept – it’s both a simple and familiar story.
 Veronica is a 15-year-old girl living with her three younger siblings and mother.
-Since her father’s death, Veronica’s mother works late hours at a local bar while Veronica acts her younger siblings’ surrogate parent.
-During a solar eclipse, Veronica and two school friends sneak off from their class and play on a ouija board, which as is apt to happen in horror films, ends badly.
-Following their seance with the ouija board, Veronica begins experience supernatural phenomenon putting her and her siblings at risk.
+Since her father’s death, Veronica’s mother works late hours at a local bar while Veronica plays surrogate parent to her younger siblings.
+During a solar eclipse, Veronica and two school friends sneak off from their class and play on a Ouija board.
+As is often apt to happen in horror films, this ends badly.
+Following their seance, Veronica begins experiencing supernatural phenomenon, putting family at increased risk.

 Paco Plaza Breathes Scary Life Into a Familiar Concept

 While Veronica (2017) doesn’t offer much new with its storyline, it more than makes up for it with style, acting, and genuine scares.
 Like the best films based on the supernatural and possession, director Paco Plaza takes his time, methodically ratcheting up the tension.
 Strange occurrences start small – toys make noises by themselves, lights flicker, and shadowy apparitions linger in the background.